duderstadt-lab/mars-core/README.md

 4. If the plugins have been installed correctly, the submenu "MoleculeArchive Suite" should show up under Plugins.
 5. From now on all you need to do is run the updater to ensure you have the current version of MARS installed.
 Please update frequently to ensure you benefit from the most recent bug fixes.

-MARS documentation can be found at https://duderstadt-lab.github.io/mars-docs/
+Mars documentation can be found at https://duderstadt-lab.github.io/mars-docs/

 Copyright and license information
 ===========================================